 Privacy-preserving synthetic financial data is private by design.
 It's a guarantee for enterprises to remain compliant with personal data processing regulations, making it a crucial asset.
 For example, to comply with the GDPR data retention period, a bank would need to delete all personal and financial information after a customer contract ends, preventing any long term data analysis.
 With privacy-preserving synthetic data, the enterprise could run such long-term analysis on synthetic financial data generated during the contract period, and delete the customer information as required by any relevant regulation.

 Compared to traditional privacy protection mechanisms, properly implemented synthetic data offers stronger privacy guarantees.
-Other methods, such as tokenization or pseudonymization, present re-identification risks that the use of synthetic data doesn’t.
-As previously mentioned, solely removing PII from the data is not a safe data protection mechanism and exposes business and individuals to privacy breaches through linkage attacks and other privacy-compromising exploits.
+Other methods, such as tokenization, present re-identification risks that the use of synthetic data doesn’t.
+As previously mentioned, solely removing PII from the data is not a safe data protection mechanism and exposes businesses and individuals to privacy breaches through linkage attacks and other privacy-compromising exploits.

 Enterprises using synthetic financial data are also able to grow more agile with their data operations.
 Without the tedious governance and security processes that often prevent data from flowing within the organization, they can reduce their time-to-data.
 You can read our full post on the evaluation of the ROI of synthetic data.